 If you have become disabled and unable to continue to work, you may qualify for long-term disability benefits under an LTD plan with your employer.
 Long-term disability policies are designed to help you replace some of your income when you become disabled while employed.
-Most group LTD policies are subject to E.R.I.S.A (the Employment Retirement Income Security Act), which is a federal law.
+Most group LTD policies are subject to ERISA (the Employment Retirement Income Security Act), which is a federal law.

-Make Sure You Know Everything You Can Before You File.
-There are many important things to know about ERISA and long term disability benefits but here are the top 10:
+Make sure you know everything you can before you file.
+There are many important things to know about ERISA and long term disability benefits, but here are the top 10:

 - The exact definition of what “disability” means in your policy.
 Even if your doctors agree that you are unable to work, you must primarily concern yourself with the definition of disability as it is written in your policy.
 Your disability must satisfy the contractual definition of the term “disability” or you will be denied benefits.

 - Does your policy have a waiting period?
-Most long-term disability policies have a waiting period of 90 to 180 days.
+Most disability insurance policies have a waiting period of 90 to 180 days.
 This means that you will have to wait between 90 and 180 days to receive your benefits even if you are approved right away.
 Make sure you have made payment arrangements with your creditors and talk with your family about your situation so you can be more prepared during this waiting period.

 - You will be encouraged to apply for Social Security Disability benefits (SSDI and/or SSI).
 If you are granted long-term disability benefits, you will probably be encouraged to apply for social security disability.
-That is because most insurance companies can lower payments to you if you receive SSDI/SSI benefits, paying only the difference between your LTD and SSDI/SSI benefits.
+That is because most insurance companies can lower your payments if you receive SSDI/SSI benefits, paying only the difference between your LTD and SSDI/SSI benefits.

 - Your medical record is critical to your claim.
 Before applying for benefits, talk to your doctor about your intent to apply for LTD benefits.
 Discuss with your doctor your medical file and make sure your doctor has noted all of your symptoms, including complaints about your pain, which are usually left out by doctors.
 Make sure all the dates are correct for office visits, and test results are all together in your file.